narlei/moviesApp/README.md

 # MovieApp
-Is An Example of application that uses The Movie Database (TMDb) as Source and Cocoapods.
+An Example of application that uses The Movie Database (TMDb) as Source and Cocoapods.